grantcarthew/ddd-template/README.md

    - Transition to Phase 2
    - Write code that follows the DRs
    - Reference decisions in your code comments

+## How It Works

+This template guides you through three phases:

+### Phase 0: Bootstrap
+Set up the project structure, gather basic information, create initial directories.
+Quick and minimal.

+### Phase 1: Design
+The most important phase.
+Work with an AI agent (or team) to:
+- Ask probing questions about the project
+- Explore alternatives for each decision
+- Document decisions as Design Records
+- Build a complete design before implementation

+### Phase 2: Implementation
+Write code guided by the design decisions:
+- Reference DRs in your code comments
+- Follow the decisions that were made
+- Flag gaps when implementation reveals missing decisions

+Each phase has its own PROJECT.md template that gets copied to the root, updated, then archived when transitioning to the next phase.

 ## Repository Structure